 Nearly 750 students — nearly a quarter of the student body — took part in a retreat or contemplative program at the Joyce Contemplative Center or online during the 2019-20 academic year.
 The Chaplains' Office also offers a number of retreats available to alumni.

-A two-night retreat for first-year students to step away from campus, meet new friends, and explore community learning to dialogue across difference.
+A one-night retreat for first-year students to step away from campus, meet new friends, and explore community learning to dialogue across difference.

 The Spiritual Exercises

 What do you desire?
 What is God inviting you to?
 How do you integrate your faith with the decisions you make in your life?
 What are the movements of your heart?
 Do you desire freedom and inner peace?